 If you have individuals who you particularly wish to support but do not wish to increase COVID-19 risk.
 This can be the way to go.

-Finally if you want to support individuals or teams but find the time away from the work a challenge then take a look here at My Internal World.
+Finally, if you want to support individuals or teams but find the time away from work a challenge then take a look Inner Calm.

 This online emotional assessment and support hub brings much from Calm People’s core work and IP on line and much, much more.
 The emotional health assessment and report is worth more than an annual subscription and then there are the 8 pathways for development.
 All from your desk and in bite sized chunks.